JonathanDZ/CS61B/proj2/gitlet-design.md

 ## Order of Completion

-> Todo: The step by step guide to finish this complicated task.
+> Todo: The step by step guide to finish this complicate task.

 Base on the features we we want to support, we can divide our one big task to several levels of functionalities that we want to implement: